-ROLES AND RESPONSIBILITIES OF PARENTS
+ROLES AND RESPONSIBILITIES OF PARENTS/GUARDIANS

-Parents are expected to encourage and support their child's developing awareness of Christian and civic responsibility.
-Parents should assist their child in the selection of their community involvement activities.
+Parents/guardians are expected to encourage and support their child's developing awareness of Christian and civic responsibility.
+They should assist their child in the selection of their community involvement activities.

-Parents are also encouraged to communicate with the community sponsor and the school principal if they have any questions or concerns.
+Parents/Guardians are also encouraged to communicate with the community sponsor and the school principal if they have any questions or concerns.

-Parents must authorize all Community

-Involvement hours

-if the student is under the age

-of eighteen years.
+Parents/Guardians must authorize all community involvement hours if the student is under the age of eighteen years.